A unified weighting framework for evaluating nearest neighbour classification: Conclusion

-\begin{itemize} \item Weighting can be expressed as the application of a kernel function to the distances and/or ranks of the nearest neighbours of a test record --- we have provided an overview of kernel functions that correspond to existing weighting proposals in the literature. \item In particular, Samworth rank-weights, which have been shown to be theoretically optimal, converge to a kernel function that depends on the dimensionality of the data, and that can also be applied to obtain distance-weights. \item On real-life datasets, both NN and FRNN perform better with a combination of Samworth rank- and distance-weights than with other weight types proposed in the literature, while FNN appears to perform best with Samworth distance-weights and constant rank-weights. \item However, NN and FNN appear to perform equally well with Yager weights, a novel weight type inspired by fuzzy Yager negation.
-For NN, the Yager kernel offers two practical benefits over the Samworth kernel: it only needs to be applied to obtain distance weights (not rank weights), and it does not depend on the dimensionality of the dataset.
-For FRNN, Samworth weights still perform better. \item Boscovich distance clearly outperforms Euclidean and Chebyshev distance, regardless of other hyperparameter choices. \item With Samworth and Yager weights, rescaling attributes by $r_1$ (mean absolute deviation around the median), $r_2$ (standard deviation) or $r_{\infty}^*$ (interquartile half-range) produces comparable results, while these are all better than rescaling by $r_{\infty}$ (half-range). \item Our comparison between NN and FNN with identical distance-weights reveals that in practice, the fuzzification of class membership degrees in FNN leads to systematically lower performance.
+\begin{itemize} \item Weighting can be expressed as the application of a kernel function to the distances and/or ranks of the nearest neighbours of a test record --- we have provided an overview of kernel functions that correspond to existing weighting proposals in the literature. \item In particular, Samworth rank-weights, which have been shown to be theoretically optimal, converge to a kernel function that depends on the dimensionality of the data, and that can also be applied to obtain distance-weights. \item On real-life datasets, both NN and FRNN perform better with a combination of Samworth rank- and distance-weights than with other weight types proposed in the literature, while FNN appears to perform best with Samworth distance-weights and constant rank-weights. \item However, NN and FNN appear to perform equally well with Yager-$\frac{1}{2}$ weights, a novel weight type inspired by fuzzy Yager negation.
+For NN, the Yager-$\frac{1}{2}$ kernel offers two practical benefits over the Samworth kernel: it only needs to be applied to obtain distance-weights (not rank-weights), and it does not depend on the dimensionality of the dataset.
+For FRNN, Samworth weights still perform better. \item For NN in particular, performance can be further increased by optimising not just $k$, but also the weight type, for which we can use the parameter $p$ of the Yager kernel and the parameter $m$ of the Samworth kernel. \item Boscovich distance clearly outperforms Euclidean and Chebyshev distance, regardless of other hyperparameter choices.
+Chebyshev distance is a particularly bad choice for very high-dimensional datasets. \item With Samworth and Yager-$\frac{1}{2}$ weights, rescaling attributes by $r_1$ (mean absolute deviation around the median), $r_2$ (standard deviation) or $r_{\infty}^*$ (semi-interquartile range) produces comparable results, while these are all better than rescaling by $r_{\infty}$ (half-range). \item Our comparison between NN and FNN with identical distance-weights reveals that in practice, the fuzzification of class membership degrees in FNN leads to systematically lower performance.
 In contrast, with its more fundamentally different approach, FRNN does generally outperform NN when both are equipped with their best-performing weighting scheme (Samworth distance- and rank-weights). \end{itemize}